 Jun 7, 2021

-Tenancy Law Changes | The Lowdown for Landlords
+Tenancy Law Changes | The Lowdown for Landlords in New Zealand

 On 12th of August 2020 through to 11th of February 2021 saw the roll out of New Zealand's biggest reform of it's Tenancy Laws in 35 years.
 The Residential Tenancies Amendment Act 2020 was introduce to align with the present day realities of renting in New Zealand.
 Though highly controversial, the reform set out to ensure that the law appropriately balances the rights and responsibilities of tenants and landlords - improving tenants’ security and stability while also protecting a landlord’s interest in their property.